 Analyzing yourself will help you know why you spend your money on what you buy.
-This way, you will be able to decide whether such spending is truly worth it.
-Over time, you will begin to understand your own temptations.
+This way, you can decide whether such spending is genuinely worth it.
+Over time, you will begin to understand your temptations.

-And temptations are certainly everywhere.
-From subway ads on your way to work to the countless social media pages created by businesses to target you, it can be difficult to shift your money mentality from spending to saving.
+And temptations are indeed everywhere.
+From subway ads on your way to work to the countless social media pages created by businesses to target you, it can be challenging to shift your money mentality from spending to saving.

 So, how do you go around this?
 The solution would be to avoid temptations.
 If there are too many pages putting up tempting products for you to buy, unfollow them.
 Find ways to distract yourself from those temptations.